 Comprising individuals from around the world representing a range of organization types, this is a voluntary group of users and stakeholders interested in adopting and championing ROR in their work and networks and who participate in regular meetings to discuss project updates and provide feedback.

-Comprising ROR community members and the ROR Project Lead, this group advises on curation practices and standards for ROR to implement.
+Comprising ROR community members and Metadata Curation Lead Adam Buttrick, the Curation Advisory Board reviews suggested updates to the registry and advises on curation practices and standards for ROR to implement.